Donald Trump Releases Statement After Senate Acquittal

 Trump concluded the statement by saying that his movement will soon "emerge" and offer a new vision for the American people.

 The Senate voted largely along partisan lines, with only seven Republicans bucking their party.
-Per Fox News, Senators Mitt Romney of Utah, Ben Sasse of Nebraska, Richard Burr of North Carolina, Lisa Murkowski of Alaska, Pat Toomey of Pennsylvania, Bill Cassidy of Louisiana and Susan Collins of Maine thought Trump was guilty of inciting an insurrection.
+Per Fox News, Sens.
+Mitt Romney of Utah, Ben Sasse of Nebraska, Richard Burr of North Carolina, Lisa Murkowski of Alaska, Pat Toomey of Pennsylvania, Bill Cassidy of Louisiana and Susan Collins of Maine thought Trump was guilty of inciting an insurrection.